Photo of Thomas Rosenfall

 Research on business models for commercial open source

 I studied commercial open source companies and how their business models worked.
-I looked at, for example, the Swedish MySQL (now part of Oracle) and American Red Hat.
+I looked at, for example, the Swedish MySQL (now part of Oracle) and American Red Hat, part of IBM.

 Results